toaomatis/particles_01/README.md

 ## History
 I'm an adjective fan of planets, stars, galaxies and the cosmos in total.
 So I try to watch as much as science documentary serie there are.
-During one of the episodes of *Through the Wormhole* a computer program was shown which simulated the agglomeration of (dark))matter.
-At that point I dicided I had to create such a program myself.
+During one of the episodes of *Through the Wormhole* a computer program was shown which simulated the agglomeration of (dark)matter.
+At that point I dicided I had to write such a program myself.
 After a couple of hours of coding, my Java application was done, but the performance was terrible.
 I dicided to ditch the high-level programming language and rewrote the application in C.
 While the calculations require lots of CPU power, I added thread pools to spread and balance the calcuations over more cores and added mutexes and conditionals to synchronize the simulation and signal the window when a redraw was required.
 ```